luizamfsantos/tutorial-pyg-zinc/README.md

 ### Option 2: Run the code on Google Colab

 1. Create a new notebook on Google Colab

 2. Change the runtime to GPU

 3. Clone the repository
 ```python
 !git clone https://github.com/luizamfsantos/tutorial-pyg-zinc.git
 ```

 4. Install the requirements
 ```python
 !pip install -r tutorial-pyg-zinc/requirements.txt
 import sys
 sys.path.append('tutorial-pyg-zinc')
 ```

-5. Optional: load data
+5. Optional: Load data before running the code.
 This will take a while to run for the first time.
+So, I recommend running this before running the code.
 ```python
 from load_data import get_data
 get_data()
 ```

 6. Run the code with 1 epoch.
 This will test if the code is running correctly.
 It will also give you an idea of how long it will take to run the code.